Above three photos courtesy of Copper Mountain Resort

 The back bowls of Copper Mountain are all rated as advanced runs.

-The main terrain park "Catalyst" is above the main Center Village and has been the home to many snowboard competitions.
+The main terrain park "Central Park" is above the main Center Village and has been the home to many snowboard competitions.

 Copper Mountain Terrain: